Hockey Equipment

 Team Equipment

-BMH shall provide each team with the following equipment: home and away game jerseys together with garment bags, pucks, first aid kit and at least 1 set of goaltending equipment and goal stick.
+BMH shall provide each team with the following equipment: home and away game jerseys in a garment bag, pucks, a first aid kit, at least 1 set of goaltending equipment and a goalie stick.
 Goaltending equipment is not provided to U13 and up.

 BMH will require each player to purchase game socks at the beginning of the hockey season if not already owned.